Financial Aid Programs

 Satisfactory Academic Progress

 The Ventura County Community College District Financial Aid Offices establish Standards of Satisfactory Academic Progress (SAP) in accordance with federal regulations.
 To be eligible for financial aid, students must meet or exceed these standards.
-The standards apply to all financial aid recipients and to all college coursework taken including coursework taken from outside colleges if that coursework has been submitted and appear on a Ventura County Community College District (VCCCD) transcript.
+The standards apply to all financial aid recipients and to all college coursework taken including coursework taken from outside colleges if that coursework has been submitted, evaluated and appears on a Ventura County Community College District (VCCCD) transcript.
 Failure to maintain these standards may result in loss of financial aid eligibility.
 Students must meet these requirements to remain eligible to receive financial aid.

 Submission of fraudulent documents or behavior is a violation of the Student Code of Conduct and as such, subject to disciplinary action.
 The student will be informed that withdrawing the fraudulent document and/or information is not a pardon from disciplinary action.
 In addition, student who are found to have submitted fraudulent documents will have to repay any funds received.
 Any student submitting a fraudulent document and/or information will be referred to the Dean of Student Affairs and/or designee for disciplinary action and may be reported to the U.S. Office of Inspector General.